GEM-benchmark/NL-Augmenter/filters/alliteration/README.md

 Here is the performance of the model on the filtered set:
 * **IMDB**\
   `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/roberta-base-imdb" -d "imdb" -p 20`\
-    The accuracy on this subset which has 597 examples = 94.0
+    The accuracy on this subset which has 612 examples = 95.0

 * **SST-2**\
   `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/roberta-base-SST-2" -d "sst2" -p 20`\
-    The accuracy on this subset which has 21 examples = 90.0
+    The accuracy on this subset which has 17 examples = 88.0

 * **QQP** \
     `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/bert-base-uncased-QQP" -d "qqp" -p 20`\
-    The accuracy on this subset which has 27 examples = 96.0
+    The accuracy on this subset which has 31 examples = 97.0

 * **MNLI**\
     `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "roberta-large-mnli" -d "multi_nli" -p 20`\
-  The accuracy on this subset which has 92 examples = 97.0
+  The accuracy on this subset which has 128 examples = 91.0

 ### Not removing stopwords (False), minimum alliteration length = 3
 * **IMDB**\
   `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/roberta-base-imdb" -d "imdb" -p 20`\
-    The accuracy on this subset which has 943 examples = 95.0
+    The accuracy on this subset which has 886 examples = 95.0
 * **SST-2**\
   `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/roberta-base-SST-2" -d "sst2" -p 20`\
-    The accuracy on this subset which has 54 examples = 96.0
+    The accuracy on this subset which has 34 examples = 97.0
 * **QQP** \
     `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "textattack/bert-base-uncased-QQP" -d "qqp" -p 20`\
-    The accuracy on this subset which has 101 examples = 94.0
+    The accuracy on this subset which has 111 examples = 94.0
 * **MNLI**\
     `python evaluate.py -f Alliteration -task "TEXT_CLASSIFICATION" -m "roberta-large-mnli" -d "multi_nli" -p 20`\
-  The accuracy on this subset which has 294 examples = 93.0\
+  The accuracy on this subset which has 233 examples = 92.0\